Visit

 A screen shot of a map, depicting the location of the Art Shanty Projects.
 A blue marker indicates Art Shanty Projects on the northwestern part of Lake Harriet (Bde Unma).
 There are also red markers indicating ATMs and banks.

 We understand the joy of bringing your pets with you!
-We ask that you keep the park (and the art!) clean by picking up after pets.
+We ask that you keep the lake, park and the art clean by picking up after pets.
 BYO bag, though some are provided at pet waste stations near the Welcome Shanty for your convenience if you forget.

 PSA about dogs + public art in particular:

-Well-behaved, socialized dogs (accompanied by mindful humans, tethered by a leash) are welcome in the shanty village.
+Well-behaved, socialized dogs (accompanied by mindful humans, tethered by a leash) are welcome in the shanty village, but they are NOT allowed inside shanties.
 THAT SAID, there are a lot of strange sights and sounds at our program that might stress your doggo out.
 And that’s not good for anyone.
-If you’re not sure how your pooch will react to things like music, odd antics, strangers, costumes, crowds, physical activities, colorful art and other dogs, please consider leaving them at home.
+If you’re not sure how your pooch will react to things like music, odd antics, cold paws on the ice, strangers, costumes, crowds, physical activities, colorful art and other dogs, please consider leaving them at home.